bradford415/CALM/README.md

 Currently, this project only supports continuous data which is being classified into 3 or more labels.

+# TODO:
+## Explain how labels are collected, missing samples are taken care, the assumptions that the data is normalized, and explain the images at the bottom.
+Maybe resize the accuracy graph aswell.

+Don't call this section this
 ## Considerations before beginning
 This project assumes